How to Become a Firefighter

 The entry-level education needed to become a firefighter is a high school diploma or equivalent.
-However, some class work beyond high school, such as airway management and trauma care, is usually needed to obtain the emergency medical technician (EMT) basic certification.
+However, some classwork beyond high school, such as instruction in assessing patients’ conditions, dealing with trauma, and clearing obstructed airways, is usually needed to obtain the emergency medical technician (EMT) certification.
 EMT requirements vary by city and state.

-Some fire departments have accredited apprenticeship programs that last up to 4 years.
-These programs combine technical instruction with on-the-job-training under the supervision of experienced firefighters.
+Those wishing to become wildland firefighters may attend apprenticeship programs that last up to 4 years.
+These programs combine instruction with on-the-job-training under the supervision of experienced firefighters.

 In addition to participating in training programs conducted by local or state fire departments and agencies, some firefighters attend federal training sessions sponsored by the National Fire Academy.
 These training sessions cover topics including anti-arson techniques, disaster preparedness, hazardous materials control, and public fire safety and education.

 Usually, firefighters must be certified as emergency medical technicians.
 In addition, some fire departments require firefighters to be certified as a paramedic.
 The National Registry of Emergency Medical Technicians (NREMT). certifies EMTs and paramedics.
 Both levels of NREMT certification require completing a training or education program and passing the national exam.
 The national exam has a computer-based test and a practical part.
 EMTs and paramedics may work with firefighters at the scenes of accidents.

 Working as a volunteer firefighter may help in getting a job as a career firefighter.